Detricklew/Dek-Bot/README.md

 ## Known issues (Work in progress)

-Motivational module currently only works when "!Motivate" is typed into chat.
+- Motivational module currently only works when "!Motivate" is typed into chat.
-Roles in addResource is current not working. date to be removed  is currently not working in addResource is currently not working.
+- Roles in addResource is currently not working.
+- date to be removed  is currently not working in addResource is currently not working.